 Transfer of comparable credit from other institutions may be evaluated and accepted toward meeting requirements of ICC Nursing Program general education courses.
 Transfer credit is not accepted for vocational, or program courses, nor is credit given for work experience.
-To receive a grade of "C" or better, the student must (1) maintain a grade average of 75% or better; (2) demonstrate satisfactory clinical performance and meet all course specific clinical and laboratory requirements; and (3) meet all course requirements within specified time limits.
+For transfer credit to be accepted: (1) the student must receive a grade of "C" or better in all course work, (2) demonstrate satisfactory clinical performance and meet all course specific clinical and laboratory requirements; and (3) meet all course requirements within specified time limits.

 |Fall Semester 1||BIOL 205; ENGL 110; RNRS 150; RNRS 210; HLTH 121; COMM 110; SOC 110|

 |Spring Semester 1||BIOL 206; FCS 110 or 120; RNRS 111; PSY 110; BIOL 210; Humanities|